mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

 *   Start a new LISH console (Glish).
 At this point, you should be able to follow the general
     [9front Installation Guide](http://fqa.9front.org/fqa4.html#4.3) for
-    installing 9front OS to the main partition.
-At the conclusion of the installation the VM should automatically be restarted.
+    installing 9front OS to the boot disk.
+At the conclusion of the installation the VM should automatically restart.
 *   Close the current LISH window.
 Upon refreshing your browser window, you may see that the VM is powered off.
 Press the *Power On* button and launch a new LISH console window (glish).
 At this point, you should see the fully-